Consumer rights: Collection agencies

 Collection agents aren’t allowed to collect or try to collect:

 - Any additional fee not authorized by law (doesn’t include attorney’s fees and taxable court costs awarded by a judge).

 - On a written note, contract, or stipulation where you’re required to pay any amount other than the original debt, allowable interest, and applicable attorney’s fees and taxable court costs.

 The Washington State Collection Agency Act

-RCW 19.16: The Washington State Collection Agency Act took effect on January 1, 1972 and is enforced by the Department of Licensing and the Washington State Collection Agency Board.
+RCW 19.16: The Washington State Collection Agency Act took effect January 1, 1972 and is enforced by us and the Washington State Collection Agency Board.
 The law is intended to protect consumers and stop abusive practices by debt collectors.

 The law does:

 - Cover the collection of any business, personal, family, or household debt.

 - Apply to any person or business who solicits or collects debts owed to another for collection.